 Who is a Non-Resident Indian (NRI)?

-- A person who has not been in India for 182 days or more in the previous year is considered as a Non-Resident Indian.
+- You’ve stayed in India for less than 182 days in the previous financial year

-- A person who has not been in India for 60 days or more in the previous year and for 365 days or more in the 4 years immediately before the previous year is considered as a Non-Resident Indian.
+OR - You’ve stayed in India for less than 60 days in the previous year and for less than 365 days in the last 4 years combined

 Some features of Mutual Funds to NRIs